ADVERTISEMENT

 For information on the National Archives’ records related to POWs and those reported MIA, see the National Archives’ finding aid.
 The 2,504 individuals who went MIA are named in the American Battle Monuments Commission website’s searchable database and on the commission’s Tablets of the Missing memorial in Honolulu.

 The Defense POW/MIA Accounting Agency is responsible for determining the fate of missing personnel and identifying remains of the dead.
 The agency’s website states it’s “not authorized to expend resources for requests outside the scope of our mission,” so it doesn’t respond to research requests.
-You can see its list of those still missing online.
+You can search its database of those still missing.

 Vietnam Military Service Awards